guseggert/clustertest/README.md

 # clustertest

-Clustertest is a framework for orchestrating clusters of nodes for testing.
+Clustertest is a framework and library for orchestrating clusters of nodes for testing.
 Clusters and state are transient and are destroyed at the end of the test, and cluster/node configuration is imperative and handled as part of test code.

 Productivity and minimizing cognitive load are primary design goals of clustertest, and it aims to be as simple and transparent as possible.